killvung/igraph-pageRank-example/README.md

-# igraph-pageRank-example
-calculating rank score of users on the Facebook group with igraph library
+Cxalculating rank score of users on the Facebook group with igraph library